Don86/djgirls/README.md

 ## Frequently-used commands

  - Start server: `python3 manage.py runserver`
- - Create database: `python3 manage.py migrate`
+ - Create/update database: `python3 manage.py migrate`
  - Create app (or Python module?): `python3 manage.py startapp blog`.
 Note that everytime a new app is created, you'll still need to tell Django to use it: add it to the `INSTALLED_APPS` list in `settings.py`
+ - create admin: `python3 manage.py createsuperuser`